andrewbaillie/andrewbaillie/docs/README.md

     - Reached a peak of **175k** unique users in a day
     - The skill handled a peak demand of **64k** Lambda invocations in a minute.

-- Using the [BBC's Synthetic Voice](https://www.bbc.co.uk/mediacentre/worldnews/2020/life-project) produced a pipeline generating 12,000 weather forecasts every day, these were used in both the [Interactive News Alexa Skill](https://voicebot.ai/2019/10/23/bbc-launches-interactive-news-service-for-alexa/) and the [BBC's Weather app](https://www.bbc.co.uk/weather/articles/c7219x55vygo).
+- Using the [BBC's Synthetic Voice](https://www.bbc.co.uk/mediacentre/worldnews/2020/life-project) produced a pipeline generating **12,000** weather forecasts every day, these were used in both the [Interactive News Alexa Skill](https://voicebot.ai/2019/10/23/bbc-launches-interactive-news-service-for-alexa/) and the [BBC's Weather app](https://www.bbc.co.uk/weather/articles/c7219x55vygo).
-    - On Alexa devices it achieved more than **3 million** playbacks of the forecast, with a completition rate of **&gt; 97%**, reaching **95%** of the UK's postcodes.
+    - On Alexa devices it achieved more than **3 million** playbacks of the forecast, with a completion rate of **&gt; 97%**, reaching **95%** of the UK's postcodes.
     - On the Weather app we reached approximately **400k** accounts.

 <figure>